Newfoundland dog: Origin

-Genome analysis indicates that Newfoundlands are related to the Irish water spaniel, Labrador Retriever, and Curly-Coated Retriever.
+Genomic analysis indicates that Newfoundlands are related to the Irish water spaniel, Labrador Retriever, and Curly-Coated Retriever.

-The Newfoundland was originally bred and used as working dogs for fishermen in Newfoundland.
+The Newfoundland was originally bred and used as a working dog for fishermen in Newfoundland.

-In the early 1880s, fishermen and explorers from Ireland and England travelled to the Grand Banks of Newfoundland, where they described two main types of working dogs.
+In the early 1880s, fishermen and explorers from Ireland and England travelled to the Grand Banks of Newfoundland, where they described two types of working dogs.
 One was heavily built, large with a longish coat, and the other medium-sized in build – an active, smooth-coated water dog.
-The heavier breed was known as the Greater Newfoundland, or Newfoundland.
-The smaller breed was known as the Lesser Newfoundland, or St. John's water dog.
+The heavier breed was known as the greater Newfoundland, or Newfoundland.
+The smaller breed was known as the lesser Newfoundland, or St. John's water dog.
 The St. John's water dog became the founding breed of modern retrievers.
 Both breeds were used as working dogs to pull fishnets, with the Greater Newfoundland also being used to haul carts and other equipment.